ITEmily/osticket-prereqs/README.md

 - Step 4: Create a directory C:\PHP.
 - Step 5: Continue to prepare the VM for osTicket.
 - Step 6: Settings for MySQL installation.
+- Step 7 Open IIS (Internet Information Service) as an Administrator.

 <h2>Installation Steps</h2>